cloudnloud/teams/README.md

 - ** BlockChain

 # Interview Questions
-1.How to manage Linux servers,troubleshooting, security hardening etc.
+- How to manage Linux servers,troubleshooting, security hardening etc.

-2.AWS Devops(code deploy, artifacts, deployements etc)
+- AWS Devops(code deploy, artifacts, deployements etc)

-3.What are the Different Types of Monitoring Tools Like Grafana, Kibana, Elastic Search, Logstash, Prometheus. whats the use of these.
+- What are the Different Types of Monitoring Tools Like Grafana, Kibana, Elastic Search, Logstash, Prometheus. whats the use of these.

-4.Whats the difference between Grafana and Kibana.
+- Whats the difference between Grafana and Kibana.

-5.How the data is coming to Grafana and Kibana
+- How the data is coming to Grafana and Kibana

-6.what is prometheus?
+- what is prometheus?
 How to configure Prometheus?

-7.How to troubleshoot Apache or nginx servers or any web servers. and deploy application
+- How to troubleshoot Apache or nginx servers or any web servers. and deploy application

-8.What is Fargate in AWS?
+- What is Fargate in AWS?

-9.Whats are the various type of RDS and whats the difference between SQL and NoSql, PostgressSQL and Mysql.
+- Whats are the various type of RDS and whats the difference between SQL and NoSql, PostgressSQL and Mysql.

-10.What is MFA in IAM ?
+- What is MFA in IAM ?
 Is it a good practice to login as a Root user or we should use IAM user for login.?
 Can we use MFA with other IAM users also ?

-11.What are the various ways of deployemt on EC2.
+- What are the various ways of deployemt on EC2.

-12. What is AWS Firewall Manger?
+- What is AWS Firewall Manger?

-13. what is swap memory in Linux?
+- what is swap memory in Linux?

-14. what are the special permissions in Linux?
+- what are the special permissions in Linux?

-15. Migration of Instance from one region to another ?
+- Migration of Instance from one region to another ?